simonedelpopolo/oftypes/README.md

   // oftypes way to type check
   const variable = '10' // type {number}

-  // here you can see the kind of replacement for conditional if
+  // here you can see the "kind of replacement" for conditional if
-  // in this case will return a string in both cases true or false const resolvers = {
+  // this resolvers will return a string in both cases true or false const resolvers = {
     true: 'the variable is of type Number',
     false: 'the variable is NOT of type Number'
   }

   const payback = true

-  // the oftypes.number_ will also recongnize string literal type of number console.log(await number_(variable, resolvers, payback))
+  // oftypes.number_ will recongnize string literal number by default console.log(await number_(variable, resolvers, payback))

-  // yields -> ['the variable is of type Number', 10]
+  // prints -> ['the variable is of type Number', 10, {type: 'Number'}]
   ```
   > ℹ the payback is particularly useful when running UNIT tests